michaelnero/PaymentGateway/README.md

 This action method is pretty simple: it looks up a charge in the DB and returns it if it's found or a 404 if it's not.

 ##### [POST api/charges](https://github.com/michaelnero/PaymentGateway/blob/7c13466e0d208ba7b9545245d081adb80d272d59/PaymentGateway/Controllers/ChargesController.cs#L51)
 This method is overly simple, and it wouldn't stand up in a real production-like environment.
-I would make this method more resilient to failure in a more production-like scenario.
-The alternate flow would look like the image below with events and commands passed through a resilient queue like Azure Service Bus.
+I would make this method more resilient to failure in a more production-like scenario by breaking apart the application so that the Charge record and acquiring bank flows can manage their workflows independently.
+I would also use resilient queues like Azure Service Bus so that this entire workflow can happen asynchronously and be recoverable.
+Additionally, I would use event sourcing so we could more easily troubleshoot problems later.

+The branch [feature/resilient](https://github.com/michaelnero/PaymentGateway/tree/feature/resilient) shows an example of what this approach would look like in practice.
+Note that this example is missing significant implementations, most notably some of the event sourcing stuff.
+Also be aware that this example is much more complex, but the flow can generally be illustrated in the image below.

 ![ChargeProcessManager flow](ChargeProcessManager.png)

 ### PaymentGateway.Tests